CornerProjectAles/cpa-site/content/home.md

 title: Family run brew pub & eatery
 desc: We offer a rotating list of local and house made craft beers along with a small menu of snacks and sandwiches.
-menutitle: Our To-Go lunch menu for Friday, Saturday & Sunday, June 26th, 27th & 28th
+menutitle: Our To-Go lunch menu for Thursday, Friday & Sunday, July 2nd, 3rd & 5th
 story: >-
   The idea for Corner Project started many years ago when Tom and Chris were in their late teens.
 The two brothers envisioned opening a local establishment